DanFNKD/PrimeTech/README.md

 -   [psycopg2](https://pypi.org/project/psycopg2/) database adapter used to support the connection to the postgres db.
 -   [Heroku](https://www.heroku.com) - used to host the deployed application.
 -   [Balsamiq:](https://balsamiq.com/) was used to create the wireframes during the design process.
+-   [Facebook:](https://www.facebook.com/) was used to create a Facebook business page.
+-   [MailChimp:](https://mailchimp.com/?currency=EUR) was used for the purpose of digital marketing.

 ## Testing